 We have launched a local newsletter in order to share the latest news and opportunities of interest for the french SGAC community.
-SGAC members are encouraged to actively contribute in its writing by submitting articles on space-related topics to the 2 french NPoCs.
-The newsletters for January 2020, April 2020 and October 2020 (in French) can be downloaded below.
+SGAC members are encouraged to actively contribute in its writing by submitting articles on space-related topics to the two French NPoCs.
+The newsletters (in French) can be downloaded below.
 Stay tuned for the next edition!

-We are also supporting the SGAC french community in organizing webinars or online events to present an organization, an event or a project, or to exchange on a space-related topic through a panel discussion.
-If you are interested, feel free to reach out to contact the 2 NPoCs!
+We are also supporting the SGAC French community in organizing webinars or online events to present an organization, an event or a project, or to exchange on a space-related topic through a panel discussion.
+If you are interested, feel free to reach out to contact the two NPoCs!

 SGAC-partnered events in France

 We are supporting the organization of space-related events in France.
 We can help you spread out the words about your activities through our mailing list, newsletter, webinars, SGAC website and social media, or support you in finding partners, sponsors, speakers and experts.
-Reach out to the 2 french NPoCs to know more!
+Reach out to the two French NPoCs to know more!

 Young Space Activities Overview in France